Photo: iStock

 Messages published on the platforms indicate that the shutdown was ordered by a court in the United States

-Messages displayed on the three websites indicate that the reason for their shutdown is a court order issued in the United States, the "24 Chasa" reports.
+Messages displayed on the three websites indicate that the reason for their shutdown is a court order issued in the United States.

 “This domain has been seized by Homeland Security Investigations as part of an international law inforcement operation in accordance with a court order issued by the United States District Court for the Southern District of Mississippi,” reads the text of the banner that appears when attempting to access any of the three platforms.